LucasPaesen/samenvattingen/test_cn2.md

 5. Employing high-speed ports
 5. Taking advantage of their fast internal switching process
 6. Having a low, per-port cost

+###Hoofdstuk 2
+**Boot sequence switch:**

+1. Power-on self test (POST) -> CPU, DRAM, flash
+2. Run boot loader software.
+3. Boot loader performs low-level CPU initialization.
+4. Boot loader initializes the flash file system
+5. Boot loader locates and loads a default IOS operating system software image into memory and passes control of the switch over to the IOS.
+6. Attempts to automatically boot by using information in the BOOT environment variable.
+7. If this variable is not set, the switch performs a top-to-bottom search through the flash file system.
+It loads and executes the first executable file, if it can.
+8. The IOS software then initializes the interfaces using the Cisco IOS commands found in the configuration file and startup configuration, which is stored in NVRAM.

 ##Commandos